 Personal electronic devices, such as cell phones, ear buds, smart watches, etc., should not be brought to school without written parent permission in the school office.
-If a parent requests that their child has a personal electronic device with them at school, the request should be made in writing using the form from the school office.
-School personnel may confiscate a personal electronic device brought to school without written parental permission.
+If a parent requests that their child has a personal electronic device with them at school, the request should be made in writing to the school office.
+School personnel may confiscate, until parents are contacted, a personal electronic device brought to school without written parental permission.